 A loan modification is a commonly used strategy for delaying home foreclosure.
 This is possible thanks to dual tracking.
 The bank is often restricted from dual tracking.
 The bank is unable to complete the foreclosure process while the loss mitigation is still pending.
 The good news is if you complete a loan modification, the foreclosure is stopped.
 Of course, you have to manage and make your new payments on time.

-Bankruptcy is a well-known option for slowing down, stopping or curing a foreclosure.
+Bankruptcy is a well-known option for slowing down, stopping, or curing a foreclosure.
 Filing for Chapter 13 bankruptcy demands legal advice from a reliable attorney.
-When debtors attempt to file a Chapter 13 to stop a foreclosure in California they fail 95% of the time.
+When debtors attempt to file Chapter 13 to stop a foreclosure in California, they fail 95% of the time.
 California keeps statistical records on what it takes to successfully file.
 Using an inexperienced attorney who does not know the rules hurts.

 Bankruptcy judges do not have the power to modify a first residential mortgage.
-To be eligible for Chapter 13 bankruptcy, individuals must have not exceeded a certain amount of unsecured debt this is about 360,000 in 2020.
+To be eligible for Chapter 13 bankruptcy, individuals must not have exceeded a certain amount of unsecured debt.
+This is about 400,000 in 2020.
 They can also not have more than 1.4 million in total debt.
-In Chapter 13 the borrower is required to continue making mortgage payments and at the same time catch up the arrearage.
+In Chapter 13, the borrower is required to continue making mortgage payments and, at the same time, catch up on the arrearage.